Delete Components

 Forcing the deletion of referenced components

-- On the Application Error screen, after you select Close
+- You see the option after you select Close on the Application Error screen

 - The component is moved to the Deleted Items folder.